axelarnetwork/axelar-local-dev/docs/guide_create_and_exports.md

-# Running a Separate Crosschain Environment
+# Setting Up a Standalone Crosschain EVM Environment

 This guide illustrates how to set up a cross-chain EVM environment and independently export EVM RPC networks.